 The filters help users adjust the food guide to their intolerances.
-Once intolerances have been diagnosed by a dietician, you should adjust the sliders of each filter to align with your dietary needs.
+Once intolerances have been diagnosed by a dietitian, you should adjust the sliders of each filter to align with your dietary needs.

-If you’re unsure of your sensitivities, consult a dietician before using the Monash FODMAP app.
+If you’re unsure of your sensitivities, consult a dietitian before using the Monash FODMAP app.

 After setting your filters, searching for individual foods or skimming one of the eight food group lists will include a green, yellow, or red light, or will be greyed out completely.

 Clicking on the banner of a food will also suggest the safe low FODMAP serving size.

 Pro Tip: You can further personalize your Food Guide by adding notes alongside your favourite foods, for example your ideal serving sizes or any IBS symptoms.
 This can be done with the ‘Add Personal Note’ feature.

 Now that you understand the importance of the low FODMAP food filters, these are the steps to adjust your settings:

 You’re at the point now where any searches you perform will provide the low FODMAP dietary information specific to your IBS symptoms.